arnesanches/powerbi-advanced-dashboard/README.md

 This project features an interactive dashboard built in Power BI to present financial data in a clear and visually appealing way.
 One of the most impressive aspects of this project is the advanced interactivity of the dashboard.
 By hovering over or selecting a bank's logo, all the data in the dashboard is automatically updated to reflect the specific results for that bank.

+## Video Demonstration

+To view the interactivity and dynamism of this dashboard, watch the demonstration video, which is located in the same directory as the project.
+In this brief video, you can see how the data is automatically updated when selecting different banks, highlighting the interactive features and dynamic changes in the dashboard.

 ## Key Features:

 - **Dynamic Charts**: All charts, including the waterfall chart and indicators, change according to the selection, facilitating decision-making based on financial data.